Equilibrium Propagation for Non-Conservative Systems: Experimental Details

 where $\mathcal{B}_{k}$ represents the $k$-th batch, and $|\mathcal{B}_{k}|$ denotes the number of examples in the batch.
 The parameters are updated after each batch step; consequently, the free equilibrium $\overline x^0$ is inferred using the updated parameters and the current example $u$.

 In Fig~\ref{fig:learning_speed}, we observe that learning slows down for both algorithms when $r_\text{str} \gtrsim 0.6$.
 This behavior likely results from the increased difficulty of reaching a stationary state as the dynamics become strongly asymmetric.
 With a fixed number of inference steps, incomplete convergence degrades the accuracy of the gradient estimates, thereby slowing down the learning.
-Additionally, while VF can eventually achieve competitive accuracy, it is consistently slower than AEP as soon as asymmetry is introduced.
+Fig~\ref{fig:learning_speed} shows that while VF can eventually achieve competitive accuracy, it is consistently slower than AsymEP as soon as asymmetry is introduced.

 \paragraph{Jacobian asymmetry.} We next examine how the structural asymmetry $r_\text{str}$ is reflected in the Jacobian of the dynamics \eqref{eq:asym_dynamic}, given by: